student-IH-labs-and-stuff/BEES-DAFT-MAY21/Class_Materials/unit3/erd.md

 * any next steps you identified during the process or anything you would do differently next time

-## TOPICS and example QUESTIONS
+## TOPICS and example QUESTIONS -choose one topic per group, and aim to cover 80%+ of the requirement(questions) as this is It1

 ### Transportation

-* 1. whats the average journey time between any two public transport (ubahn oor metro) stations?
+* 1. whats the average journey time between any two public transport (ubahn or metro) stations?
 * 2. which train/ tram or bus route has the most stops?
 * 3. are there parts of the city with more public transport options than others?
 * 4. U: which routes are the more pleasant/ recommended by passengers / go to scenic areas?